As an Amazon Associate, I earn from qualifying purchases.

 - Try using lime juice instead of lemon for a different flavor profile.

-- Scrape a bit of vanilla seed (or use Vanilla Extract) and mix it into the sauce for an even more delicious flavor.
+- Scrape a bit of vanilla seed (or use vanilla extract) and mix it into the sauce for an even more delicious flavor.

 - If you’re using a high-powered blender, make sure you “pulse” or blend on low to process the fruit.
 Something like a Vitamix or Blendtec will liquify rather than “sauce” the berries if you’re not too careful.